Social Media Trivia Quiz Questions With Answers

 When certain posts become popular, they start to get tweeted over and over again, becoming what?

-In May 2017, Carter Wilkerson's tweet at Wendy's asking what it would take to get free
+, Carter Wilkerson's tweet at Wendy's asking what it would take to get free

 nuggets for a year resulted in how many retweets?